jaredLunde/exploration/README.md

 ### useFilter()

-A hook that returns a new visible nodes based on a filter function.
+A hook that returns filtered visible nodes based on a filter function.

 #### Arguments